Status and Distribution

 Local, occasionally locally common, in southern and eastern England, the Midlands and south-east and eastern Wales.
 Very local in south-west England and the Channel Islands, rare in Yorkshire and Durham.
 Apparently absent from much of northern England, western and northern Wales, Scotland, Northern Ireland and Ireland.

 Pierce and Metcalfe (1935) showed that Syncopacma ligulella (since 1957 named S. larseniella) and S. vorticella (now called S. cinctella) were valid species.
-The name changes and lack of external identification features to separate these two species has led to frequent misidentifications.
+However, prior to 1935, records of ligulella cannot, with any certainty, be applied to larseniella or cinctella.
+The name changes and lack of external identification features to separate these two species has led to frequent misidentifications, a problem still present, to some extent, even today.
 It appears safe to identify those bred from Lotus pedunculatus (greater bird's-foot-trefoil) as A. larseniella without the need for dissection.